Laura-Puckett/Laura-Puckett.github.io/_pages/about.md

   - /about.html
 ---

 I am an aspiring data scientist and ecologist.
-While getting my B.S. at Virginia Tech, I was a member of the Ecosystem Dynamics and Forecasting Lab.
-Then I joined the [Global Earth Observation and Dynamics of Ecosystem Lab](https://goetzlab.rc.nau.edu/) at Northern Arizona University while getting my M.S. in Informatics.
+It all started when I joined the Ecosystem Dynamics and Forecasting Lab while getting my B.S. from Virginia Tech.
+I quickly realized that I really like writing scripts to analyze and visualize environmental datasets.
+Wanting to get more experience working with remote sensing and large spatial datasets, I joined the [Global Earth Observation and Dynamics of Ecosystem Lab](https://goetzlab.rc.nau.edu/) at Northern Arizona University and completed an M.S. in Informatics.
 Now I am looking for a new opportunity to put my data visualization and environmental modeling skills to use.